ArafathC/mean_copy/README.md

    `git branch`

+Don'r worry about what's going on after you run the command.
+If you don't get warning information, you are right on your way.

 At this point, it should be around 15 minutes into the build part of the workshop.
 If more than 30 minutes has transpired, check in with the facilitator.

 Checkout the starter branch: